Martine McCutcheon: Awards and honours

 In July 2014, she was awarded an honorary degree by the University of Bolton for her services to entertainment.

 Personal life

 McCutcheon was engaged to DJ Gareth Cooke, but broke off the relationship in 1996.
-She was later in a relationship with Jonathan Barnham, with whom she became pregnant in 1999, but suffered a miscarriage in the second month.
+She was later in a relationship with Jonathan Barnham, by whom she became pregnant in 1999, but suffered a miscarriage in the second month.
 McCutcheon married singer Jack McManus at Lake Como in September 2012; the couple had been dating since 2009.
 On 4 February 2015, she gave birth to a son, Rafferty Jack McManus.
+In August 2024, McCutcheon announced that she and her husband had separated.

 In 2011, McCutcheon was diagnosed with chronic fatigue syndrome (CFS), and six years later also with Lyme disease.
 On social media, she shares her experiences with flare-ups of fibromyalgia and how this impacts her, such as slowing down her journey with weight loss.
+She also has ADHD.

 In 2013, she was declared bankrupt by the Kingston upon Thames County Court with creditors including HM Revenue and Customs.